Ali Dawson clinches the match for the Golden Eagles

 Golden Eagles begin dual play next weekend

-Neuberger, a native of Cape Town, South Africa and former All-American at North Carolina begins her first season as an assistant coach at Marquette University.
+Neuberger, a native of Cape Town, South Africa and former All-American at North Carolina begins her second season as an assistant coach at Marquette University.

 Neuberger (Mojzis) enjoyed an illustrious career at the University of North Carolina - Chapel Hill where she was a three time All-American, as both a singles and doubles player, while helping the Tar Heels to four straight appearances in the NCAA Women's Tennis Team Championship.
 During that time UNC made two appearances in the quarterfinals and won the 2002 Atlantic Coast Conference Championship.